Insights from Ikaria: a place where people are healthier than us and live on average 10 years longer

 Thanks to Damian and Marcus for providing a fabulous itinerary, workshop/learning and amazing people on this tour.
 The insights and understanding of how to create a Blue Zone were not just good, they were exceptional.
 The people we met and the lessons learnt will always be remembered.

 One insight above all else was provided by Shona, one of the wise souls in our group.
-It is the people that make a place, and I couldn’t agree more.
+It’s the people around you that make a difference, and I couldn’t agree more.

 Finding the right people to surround yourself with and moving away from people that hold you back or put you down is what I have found to be one of the keys to “life’s great” door.